Nexus-Mods/NexusMods.App/docs/developers/games/0004-MountAndBlade2Bannerlord.md

     - Does this affect load ordering?
     - Can a `.tpac` file contain any content that 'maps' onto the module folder?
     - Should we emit a diagnostic if a mod can be packed as `.tpac` for performance reasons?

+## Miscallenous

+For info on integration with `LauncherManager` library, look at `LauncherManagerNexusModsApp` class which extends from `LauncherManagerHandler`.